Completed (done as part of the Google UX Design Professional Certificate).

 Context & Problem Space

-A pet food subscription app that uses AI to personalize delivery schedules and portion sizes based on each pet’s unique needs.
+A pet food subscription app that personalizes delivery schedules and portion sizes based on each pet’s unique needs.

 What is PawsitivelyFresh?

-New and experienced pet owners alike often face uncertainty around how much and how often to feed their pets—especially when considering factors like age, weight, breed, and specific health conditions.
+New and experienced pet owners alike often face uncertainty around how much and how often to buy pet food and feed their pets, especially when considering factors like age, weight, breed, and specific health conditions.
 The key pain points identified are outlined below; the following section explains the research process that led to these findings.

 What is the problem space?